Use roles to control resource access

 cmdlet to define a new role.Azure Graph API: You can use a REST call to the Graph API to programmatically create a new role.

-This module's Summary section includes a link to the documentation for all three approaches.
+This module's Summary section includes a link to the documentation for these approaches.